Pencil sketch by Mary Ann Barr 2021

 Town Hall, 1830 Danby Road, Ithaca, NY 14850

-The Court Clerk is available Mondays and Tuesdays, from 8:00am until 11:00am.
+The Court Clerk is available Mondays, Tuesdays and Wednesdays from 8:00am until 11:00am.

 The Town of Danby Court serves the community by adjudicating a wide variety of cases.
-Most of the cases are Vehicle and Traffic Law infractions, but the court also handles DWI/DUI violations, DEC violations, New York State Park Police, as well as traditional criminal or civil matters.
+Most of the cases are Vehicle and Traffic Law infractions, but the Court also handles DWI/DUI violations, DEC violations, as well as criminal or and civil matters.

 The Town of Danby sits on the traditional & ancestral land of the Gayogoho:no’ (Cayuga Nation), one of the five nations to first form the Haudenosaunee.
 Indigenous peoples were largely forced out of Upstate New York by the Sullivan-Clinton Expedition in 1779.
 The land that would become the Town of Danby was a part of the Watkins and Flint Purchase, a 336,380 acre patent granted by New York State to numerous eastern investors in 1794.